jm4853/Modbot/README.md

 # Modbot
-An in progress Discord Administrative Bot
+An in progress Discord Administrative Bot.

 This is a work in progress.
 The purpose of this bot is to implement adminstrative commands to support principles of least privilege.
 Features include creating, removing and editing text/voice channels, creating, removing, and editing roles, implementing a banned words blacklist,